-This DMI utility, DMICFG.EXE found under the "Utilities" folder of the supplied CD-ROM, allows you to add additional information, such as serial numbers, vendor information, and enclosure/chassis configurations, into the MIF.
+This DMI utility, DMICFG.EXE, allows you to add additional information, such as serial numbers, vendor information, and enclosure/chassis configurations, into the MIF.

 Note: The DMI utility must be run in real mode without the EMM386 memory manager loaded.